notsambeck/pandabase/README.md

 Designed for time series datasets that need to be updated over time and stored to disk, but are used in-memory for computation.

-Tested under Python 3.6 and 3.7, with new versions of Pandas and SQLAlchemy.
+Tested under Python 3.6 and 3.7, with new versions of Pandas (>= 0.24) SQLAlchemy (>= 1.3).
+Also requires psycopg2 for postgres support.

 ### Features
 * primary keys (any named index is assumed to be the PK)
-  * also supports 'auto_index'
+  * also supports auto_index with parameter auto_index=True
 * insert modes: 'create_only', 'upsert', and 'append'
 * replaces pd.DataFrame.to_sql and pd.read_sql
-* tested under SQLite
+* tested under SQLite and PostgresQL
-  * postgres support coming soon
 * automated tests in pytest
   * 96% test coverage
 * also includes pandabase.companda.companda for rich comparisons of DataFrames